smolijar/gitwiki-thesis/src/analysis/business-process.md

 As stated before, the system at hand has potential to be far more than a documentation platform.
 For the discussion of user's needs and preferences, the mentioned referential application shall be used throughout the thesis.

+Here in bussiness process model, I shall describe the workflow of a company using the system.
+While taking a very specific direction, the example case is convenient for two main reasons:

+1. it portraits usage of the system by software developers, who are example of _technically oriented users_, as stated in the thesis instructions,
+2. it is elaborate enough to demonstrate several user types with different needs and expectations of the system, which helps to model the system and its variability.

 In the scenarios I assume a part of development team is working on a user manual for their software product.
 The team consists of: